zhangzhaolong/sample-videoanalysiscar/README.md

 Before using an open source application, ensure that:

--   Mind Studio has been installed.
-For details, see  [Mind Studio Installation Guide](https://www.huawei.com/minisite/ascend/en/filedetail_1.html).
+-   MindSpore Studio has been installed.
+For details, see  [MindSpore Studio Installation Guide](https://www.huawei.com/minisite/ascend/en/filedetail_1.html).
--   The Atlas 200 DK developer board has been connected to Mind Studio, the cross compiler has been installed, the SD card has been prepared, and basic information has been configured.
+-   The Atlas 200 DK developer board has been connected to MindSpore Studio, the cross compiler has been installed, the SD card has been prepared, and basic information has been configured.
 For details, see  [Atlas 200 DK User Guide](https://www.huawei.com/minisite/ascend/en/filedetail_2.html).

 ## Software Preparation<a name="en-us_topic_0167343881_section431629175317"></a>